danilkaru/interactive-ML-music-classifier/README.md

 **NOTE:** It is possible to change the shape of the data 'cloud' by experimenting with different values for the "UMAP_seed" parameter in config.py (ui_layout_config dictionary).
 This will produce different 2D representations of the music collection, which may be useful for discovery and exploration purposes.
 By default, the "UMAP_seed" value is set to 7.

 ## Classifier training and predictions
-After all relevant data point regions have been assigned with any class of choice, a multilayer perceptron (MLP) classifier is trained to predict the class of each remaining unannotated data point.
+After all relevant data point regions have been assigned with any class of choice, a multilayer perceptron (MLP) classifier can be trained to predict the class of each remaining unannotated data point.
 To train the MLP classifier, click on the "Train & Predict" button.
 After the classifier is trained, predictions are displayed as follows:

 <img width="707" height="197" alt="Screenshot 2025-08-01 at 17 34 53" src="https://github.com/user-attachments/assets/fcc54232-17f1-473c-8808-2054b38f4917" />